borisdayma/docs/docs/enterprise/about.md

 | VMware                | OVF           |
 | Vagrant               | Vagrant Box   |

+### Server Requirements

+The W&B Enterprise server requires a virtual machine with at least 4 cores and 16GB memory.

 ## Enterprise Cloud

 Our W&B Enterprise Cloud offering consists of a fully scalable W&B cluster provisioned on your AWS or GCP environment.

+### Cloud Requirements

+W&B Enterprise Cloud requires the following cloud resources in your account.
+The size can be configured for your level of usage.

+* A Kubernetes cluster (EKS or GKE)
+* A SQL database (RDS or Google Cloud SQL)
+* A columnar store (HBase or BigTable)